Cynthia Szigeti: Acting and improv career

 Cynthia Szigeti eventually left The Groundlings for The Comedy Store, a comedy club in West Hollywood, where she joined The Comedy Store Players alongside Taylor Negron, Martin Short and Robin Williams.
 In a 2009 interview, Szigeti spoke of the differences between performing within the comedy troupes of The Groundlings versus The Comedy Club, saying, "At the Groundlings it was all about wigs, rehearsals and costumes.
 At the Store, it was immediate, topical and edgy."

 During the 1980s, Szigeti returned to The Groundlings to run the school.
 She also continued to teach improv, as well as directing and overseeing the training of its acting teachers.
-In addition to her work at The Groundlings, she also co-founded the ACME Comedy Theatre in 1989, as well as taught at Keep It Real Acting, and at UCLA Extension.
+The Los Angeles Times reported that she ran the Groundlings school for about six years before taking charge of the training program at the ACME Comedy Theatre, which she co-founded in 1989; by 1998, ACME's school had approximately 120 students.
+Describing her approach at ACME, Szigeti emphasized direct, hands-on instruction and encouraged students to perform at the highest level of their intelligence rather than appeal to the lowest common denominator.
+She later taught at Keep It Real Acting and UCLA Extension.
+In 1998, she was announced as one of the teachers for the third Big Stinkin' International Improv & Sketch Comedy Festival in Austin, Texas.

 Szigeti's improv students at The Groundlings and the ACME Comedy Theatre included Adam Carolla, Will Forte, Joel McHale, Conan O'Brien, Cheri Oteri and Julia Sweeney.
-Actress Lisa Kudrow, who studied under her at The Groundlings during the 1980s, called Szigeti "the best thing that happened, on so many levels" and credited her with changing her perspective on acting.
-In a 2012 interview with the Archive of American Television, Kudrow spoke of her experience studying under Szigeti, "She spoke to me in a way that no on else could have.
-I wasn't going to be OK with a touchy, feely, everyone sort of moan, crazy acting exercise thing.
-She was, 'There's no time in improv to work up to an emotion!
-You guys just need to have it [immediately]!
-It's all pretend anyway!'."
-It was Szigeti who encouraged Kudrow to create her first "dumb" or "airhead" character, which Kudrow had initially resisted.
+Lisa Kudrow recalled that when she first contacted The Groundlings after college, she was directed to study with Szigeti before auditioning for the school's classes.
+Kudrow later called Szigeti "the best thing that happened, on so many levels" and credited her with changing her perspective on acting.
+In a 2012 interview with the Archive of American Television, Kudrow explained that Szigeti taught students to produce emotion immediately in improvisation rather than gradually work toward it.
+Szigeti also encouraged Kudrow to create her first "dumb" or "airhead" character, an idea Kudrow had initially resisted.

 Outside of improv, Szigeti accumulated her own numerous film and television credits, which spanned several decades.
 Her film credits included I Never Promised You a Rose Garden (1977), You Light Up My Life (1977), The Gong Show Movie (1980), Repo Man (1984), The Wrong Guys (1988) and Up Close and Personal (1996).
 Her television sitcom roles included WKRP in Cincinnati, Gimme a Break!, Married... with Children, Who's the Boss?, Empty Nest, The Norm Show, The King of Queens and Curb Your Enthusiasm (Season 1, Episode 10).

 Most notably, Szigeti played Jerry Seinfeld's former high school girlfriend in a 1991 episode of Seinfeld called "The Library".
 In the episode, Seinfeld tracks down Szigeti's character to use her as an alibi for a borrowed book which he never returned to the New York Public Library.